 - East 38th- 41st Streets/Waterside Pier: An existing City-owned structure formerly used by Con Edison for fuel deliveries to the adjacent Waterside steam plant (since demolished) and later for parking.
 Construction began in 2014 and the pier is expected to be open to the public by the end of 2015.

 - East 41st- 53rd Streets/the UN Esplanade: This middle section of the Esplanade would pass by the UN campus.

 - East 53rd- 60th Streets/the ODR Esplanade: This northern section of the Esplanade may make use of existing in-water caisson structures that supported the Outboard Detour Roadway (ODR) during the recent reconstruction of the FDR Drive.

-- Upland connections: To be explored, including improvements at the current East 37th Street entrance to Glick Park and at East 60th Street, where the Esplanade would connect to Andrew Haswell Green Park.
+- Upland connections: To be explored, including improvements at the current East 37th Street entrance to Glick Park East 48th Street, East 54th Street, and at East 60th Street, where the Esplanade would connect to Andrew Haswell Green Park.

-In order to gather public input that will inform the first stage of design for the future esplanade, the City team and the EGAP Board have invited a range of neighborhood groups and Citywide stakeholders to join a community working group.
+In order to gather public input that informed the first stage of design for the esplanade, the City team and the EGAP Board invited a range of neighborhood groups and citywide stakeholders to join a community working group.

 The first meeting of the community working group was held in May 2012 and focused on articulating specific goals and priorities for the esplanade design.

 The second community working group meeting was held in June 2013 and focused on getting feedback on pre-concept designs and potential programming.